The best mortgage rate available at the time of your home purchase can save you tens of thousands of dollars.

 The most common mortgage term in Canada is the 5-year fixed rate.

-Variable vs. Fixed Mortgage Rate
+Variable vs Fixed Mortgage Rates

-A variable mortgage rate varies depending on the prime rate which your lender sets based on the prevailing lending interest rate set by the Bank of Canada.
+A variable mortgage rate varies depending on the prime rate your lender sets based on the prevailing lending interest rate set by the Bank of Canada.

-A fixed-rate offers certainty to homeowners and is the most popular type of mortgage.
+A fixed rate offers certainty to homeowners and is the most popular type of mortgage.
 The stability you get often comes at a premium.

-Mortgage Broker vs. Bank
+Mortgage Broker vs Bank

 Open vs Closed Mortgage